-3. The module will contribute to the development of "knowledge, attitudes and values" within the themes indicated thereby contributing to the purpose of General Education.
-Practical Parenting 5 8 The purpose of this module is: To equip students to demonstrate understanding of child development and child rearing thereby contributing to the development of child friendly communities in society.
-Hands Filled with Meaning 5 8 This learning module is a General Education Elective module and contributes to ensuring that students who graduate from DUT are well-rounded citizens.
+3. The module will contribute to the development of "knowledge, attitudes and values" within the themes indicated thereby contributing to the Prac tical Parenting 5 8 The purpose of this module is: To equip students to demonstrate understanding of child development and child rearing thereby ds Filled with ning 5 8 This learning module is a General Education Elective module and contributes to ensuring that students who graduate from DUT are well-rounded citizens.
 The Introduction to South African Sign Language (SASL) module will enable students who select to do it to sign a basic conversation with a Deaf person in SASL and also understand some of the key concepts and policies around disability in South Africa.
-Students will gain a grounded understanding of the Deaf Community and the challenges faced by Deaf persons in South Africa.
-The module would assist students to consider how they can work effectively with people with disabilities generally and Deaf people specifically.
-Violence and Nonviolence 5 8 To develop students' awareness of self and society through engaging with text and lived experiences related to violence and nonviolence; To develop students' practice of critical and engaged citizenry; To challenge the ways in which violence serves to deepen inequality between social groups, in particular between men and women; To develop students' understanding of the nature, extent and causes of violence; To enable students to become active leaders for nonviolence within their roles as students and citizens.
-Sustainable Earth Studies 5 8 The module provides a knowledge base to develop positive attitudes and actions that will benefit environmental sustainability on a range of levels.
+Students will gain a grounded understanding of the Deaf Community and the challenges faced by Nor ence and nviolence 5 8 To develop students' awareness of self and society through engaging with text and lived experiences related to violence and nonviolence; To develop students' practice of critical and engaged citizenry; To challenge the ways in which violence serves to deepen inequality between social groups, in particular between men and women; To develop students' understanding of the nature, extent and causes of violence; To enable students to become active leaders for Sust Stud ainable Earth lies 5 8 The module provides a knowledge base to develop positive attitudes and actions that will benefit environmental sustainability on a range of levels.
 It stresses the importance of biodiversity as the foundation of human wellbeing and demonstrates the relevance of local biodiversity and healthy functioning ecosystems to young people living and studying in KwaZulu-Natal today.
-This module describes planet earth as a complex biosphere made up of living and non- living components, each wholly dependent and inextricably linked to each other.
+This module describes planet earth as a complex biosphere made up of living and non- living